 Baylor University Aviation Science values, and greatly appreciates the program partner internships.

-If your company is interested in partnering with Baylor Aviation Sciences, please complete the Internship Provider Application and submit it to Tim Compton, Assistant Director of Aviation Science.
+If your company is interested in partnering with Baylor Aviation Sciences, please notify TIM COMPTON, Assistant Director of Aviation Science.

 Only paid internships will be considered for Program Internships.